-Although the School spends over £1m on Assisted Places each year, there are not sufficient funds to provide for all the successful 11+ candidates who apply for Assisted Places.
-Thus, the standard of performance in the examination is also a factor in the distribution of the funds.
+Although over £1.5 million is allocated for Assisted Places each year, there are not sufficient funds to provide for all the successful Year 7 candidates who apply for an Assisted Place.

-Pupils on full Assisted Places may be entitled to free school meals, free travel, a uniform grant and payment for compulsory educational trips, for example GCSE field trips.
-Parents may also receive help with other educational trips, for example Shell camp at the end of Year 7.
+Boys on full Assisted Places may be entitled to free school meals, free travel, a uniform grant and payment for compulsory educational trips, such as GCSE field trips.
+Parents may also receive help with other educational trips, for example Shell Camp at the end of Year 7.

-The underlying ethos of the Assisted Places programme is to support the brightest children in Birmingham to come to this school who could not otherwise afford to come, so should it become obvious that a pupil's lifestyle is inconsistent with the level of the Assisted Place award provided, the school reserves the right to investigate further and to use other alternative methods to assess affordability of fees.
+The underlying ethos of the Assisted Places Scheme is to support the brightest children in Birmingham to attend this school who could not otherwise afford to come.
+Should it become obvious that a pupil’s lifestyle is inconsistent with the level of his Assisted Place, the School reserves the right to investigate further and to use other alternative methods to assess affordability of fees.